j-mendez/polyglot-starter/README.md

 # deno-rest-starter

-a deno rest starter focused on making tacos
+a production ready deno starter focused on making tacos.
+Setup with redis, mongodb, and meilisearch model syncing.

 ## Getting Started